vlang/v/README.md

 # The V Programming Language

-V is going to be released on June 22, 2019 at 18:00 UTC.
+The V language, has been released since June 22.

 https://vlang.io